lichenma/TicTacToe/README.md

 ### Prerequisites

-Ideally the most recent java and maven versions, I used the following when building and testing the webpage.
+Ideally the most recent java and gradle versions, I used the following when building and testing the webpage.

 ```
 Gradle 5.2.1  Java version 1.8.0_192